Поиск по творчеству и критике

 Входимость: 51. Размер: 32кб.

-Часть текста: me: 'Tobacco's bad for you,' he said, 'your lungs are affected. ' But how am I to give it up?
-What is there to take its place?
-I don't drink, that's the mischief, he-he-he, that I don't.
-Everything is relative, Rodion Romanovitch, everything is relative!"
-"Why, he's playing his professional tricks again," Raskolnikov thought with disgust.
+Часть текста: he's playing his professional tricks again," Raskolnikov thought with disgust.
 All the circumstances of their last interview suddenly came back to him, and he felt a rush of the feeling that had come upon him then.
 "I came to see you the day before yesterday, in the evening; you didn't know?"
 Porfiry Petrovitch went on, looking round the room.
 "I came into this very room.
 I was passing by, just as I did to-day, and I thought I'd return your call.
 I walked in as your door was wide open, I looked round, waited and went out without leaving my name with your servant.
 Don't you lock your door?"
 Raskolnikov's face grew more and more gloomy.
 Porfiry seemed to guess his state of mind.
 "I've come to have it out with you, Rodion Romanovitch, my dear fellow!
 I owe you an explanation and must give it to you," he continued with a slight smile, just patting Raskolnikov's knee.
 But almost at the same instant a serious and careworn look came into his face; to his surprise Raskolnikov saw a touch of sadness in it.
-He had never seen and never suspected such an expression in his face.
-"A strange scene passed between us last time we...
+He had never seen and never suspected such an expression...